-You must wear your TTUHSCEP badge at all times while on campus.
+You must wear your TTUHSC EI Paso badge at all times while on campus.
 It identifies you as a member of the community and it also gives you access (Proxy access) to restricted areas such as the student lounge and wellness center in the MEB and the building after hours.
 Lost photo id badges will be replaced at no charge for the first two times.
 A third replacement will not be issued unless Student Affairs is contacted.
 Proxy access may not be granted upon third issue.
-Students may contact the TTUHSCEP police department for ID replacements at 915-215-7111.
+Students may contact the Texas Tech Police Department for ID replacements at 915-215-7111.
 ID badges are made on Mondays, Wednesdays and Fridays from 9:00 - 11:00 am and 2:30 - 4:00 pm.